 Links to general guidance appear below, including to the Licensing Act 2003 Statutory Guidance. last revised with effect from October 2012.

-Please also see the draft Joint Health and Wellbeing Strategy, which amongst others, deals with the need to reduce the harm arising from the misuse of alcohol and drugs.
-The consultation was open until 30th September 2012.
+Please also see the Joint Health and Wellbeing Strategy, which amongst others matters, deals with the need to reduce the harm arising from the misuse of alcohol and drugs.